Health and Wellbeing

-The latest Index of Deprivation Health domain reveals the extent of health inequality in Bournemouth with around one fifth of the Lower Layer Super Output Areas (LSOAs) in the most deprived quintile in England.
+The latest Index of Deprivation Health domain reveals the extent of health inequality in Bournemouth.
+There are around one fifth of the Lower Layer Super Output Areas (LSOAs) in the most deprived quintile in England.

-There is also significant inequality in life expectancy in Bournemouth with a gap of around ten years between the ward with the highest life expectancy from birth and the ward with the lowest for males; the figure is around five years for females.
+There is also significant inequality in life expectancy in Bournemouth.
+There is a gap of around ten years between the ward with the highest life expectancy from birth and the ward with the lowest for males.
+The figure is around five years for females.
 Latest data at Borough level reveals that life expectancy at birth for males is 78.6 which compares with the figure of 78.9 years for England.
 Life expectancy for females is 82.9 in Bournemouth and 82.8 for England.

 Sport England have modelled and mapped exercise participation rates at Middle Layer Super Output Area.
 The results illustrate the significant differences across Bournemouth.

 The 2016 Health Profile for Bournemouth highlights health issues in the Borough with the following summary: